spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 Cluster profiles allows to create infrastructural stacks that can be customized in terms of number of layers, type of components, and version and offer a reproducible way to create clusters.

 Start by log in to Palette and open the **Profiles** tab on the left panel.
 You can see the list of available default profiles.
-For now, we create our own profile, so click to **Add Cluster Profile** at the top right side.
+For now, we create our own profile, so click on **Add Cluster Profile** at the top right side.

 Follow the procedure to create a new profile that is composed of the following steps.